-1993 Hawai'i Board of Land and Natural Resources designates Kure Atoll a State Seabird Sanctuary, now the Kure Atoll State Wildlife Sanctuary.
-1996 President William Clinton issues Executive Order No. 13022, responsibilities to the U.S. Fish & Wildlife Service.
+The State of Hawai'i Board of Land and Natural Resources designates Kure Atoll a State Seabird Sanctuary, now the Kure Atoll State Wildlife Sanctuary.

+President William Clinton issues Executive Order No. 13022. transferring Midway Atoll management responsibilities from the U.S. Navv to the U.S. Fish & Wildlife Service.